We may receive compensation when you click on links to products from our partners.

-Following on from #3 above, communications is a two way street and you need to leverage both your listening and speaking skills.
-But communications is not limited to the spoken word, non-verbal communications can be as or more important than verbal communications.
-Body language, facial expressions and shaking hands are all an important part of the process.
+Following on from #3 above, communication is a two-way street and you need to leverage both your listening and speaking skills.
+But communication is not limited to the spoken word, non-verbal communications can be as or more important than verbal communications.
+Body language, facial expressions, and shaking hands are all an important part of the process.
 Last, but not least, is eye contact.
 Look your interviewer(s) in the eyes, do not look away when answering questions.
 Be confident in our ability and conviction that you are the best candidate for the job.

 5. Prepare Your Sales Pitch:

 Let’s face it, an interview is a sales pitch.
 You are selling you and your ability as the best candidate for the job.
 At some point in the interview, you are likely to have a question regarding your background.
 Use this time to deliver your pitch.
-As mentioned in #3 above, include accomplishments that compliment the job description.
+As mentioned in #3 above, include accomplishments that complement the job description.
 There needs to be a delicate balance between selling and over-sell.
 Practice your sales pitch with friends and family prior to your interview.
 Another good technique is to practice in the mirror.
 One last piece of advice, record your sales pitch and listen back.
 You are likely to hear things that you will want to adjust before your real performance (and yes, it is a performance).
-Take a look at Job Search Marketing Toolkit – Your Elevator Speech.

 Above all, try to relax in your interview.
-This will show that you are confident you your abilities and experience.
+This will show that you are confident in your abilities and experience.